guardian/facia-tool/README.md

 To fetch these can be fetched using the aws cli like so:

-`aws ssm get-parameter --name /facia-tool/cms-fronts/CODE/db/password --profile cmsFronts --region eu-west-1`
+`aws ssm get-parameter --name /facia-tool/cms-fronts/CODE/db/password --with-decryption --profile cmsFronts --region eu-west-1`

 ### Clone repository